Maxbrick/budgieSSH/README.md

 # Pubkey Authentication
 since this was built in mbedtls, use RSA keys.
 Formats like edwhateveritcalled won't work.

-I am still unsure if it works... please, try it and tell me how it goes.
+I am still unsure ifkey authentication works at all... please, try it and tell me how it goes.
 # Building

 You need devkitpro and libctru.
 You also need to install 3ds-mbedtls with (dkp-)pacman.